 Although the protoplanet is the most likely explanation for the observations, the results of this study require follow-up observations to confirm the existence of the planet and discard other plausible scenarios.
 Among other explanations, it is possible, although unlikely, that the detected signal could have come from a background source.
 It is also possible that the newly detected object might not be a protoplanet, but a fully formed planet that was ejected from its original orbit closer to the star.
 When the new object around HD 100546 is confirmed to be a forming planet embedded in its parent disc of gas and dust, it will become a unique laboratory in which to study the formation process of a new planetary system.

 This video fly-through show the dusty environment around the star HD 100546.
 A gas giant planet appears to be forming in the ring of dust around the young star.
 This system is also thought to probably contain another large planet orbiting closer to the star.
 The protoplanet candidate lies about 70 times further from its star than the Earth does from the Sun and the inner planet lies about ten times closer in.
 Credit: ESO/L. Calçada

-The team made use of a special feature called an apodised phase plate that increases the contrast of the image close to the star.
+- The team made use of a special feature called an apodized phase plate that increases the contrast of the image close to the star.